Virginia license plate information is provided by LicenseSearch.org

 If your license plates are lost, stolen, or damaged, you should have them replaced by the DMV immediately.

-You can replace your plates either by in person or by mail.
+You can replace your plates either in person or by mail.

-If you are applying for replacements by mail, be sure to submit a check or money order for the DMV—not cash.
+If you are applying for replacements by mail, be sure to submit a check or money order made out to the DMV—do not send cash.

-Stolen license plates should be reported to the police, but it may not be required.
-Reporting it prevents your stolen plates from being abused.
+Stolen license plates should be reported to the police, even though it may not be required.
+Reporting the theft prevents your stolen plates from being abused and protects you if they are misused.

 Before your vehicle’s registration expires, you must submit all required documents and payments to renew your license plates.